So you’ve discovered the wonders of hiking with your dog? Good for you!

 1) Make Sure Dogs Are Allowed on the Trails

-- National Parks (Federal jurisdiction) – While there are a (very) few dog friendly US National Parks, dogs are not allowed on trails as a general rule.
-(However, the are allowed in many Canadian National Parks).
+While there are a (very) few dog friendly US National Parks, dogs are not allowed on trails as a general rule. (note: dogs are allowed in many Canadian National Parks).

-- Department of Natural Resources (DNR) and Bureau of Land Management (BLM) land (State jurisdiction) – Dogs are allowed on almost all of these land types.
+Department of Natural Resources (DNR) and Bureau of Land Management (BLM) land (State jurisdiction)

 Note: most of these land types will require some kind of parking pass and/or entry fee and, unless you purposely buy a combined pass (if available), you will need to make sure you know what agency manages the land you are hiking on to know which pass to purchase and display.